2 Become 1: Background

 In December 1994, the Spice Girls persuaded their former managers—father-and-son team Bob and Chris Herbert—to set up a showcase in front of industry writers, producers and A&R men at the Nomis Studios in Shepherd's Bush, London.
 Producer Richard Stannard was originally at the studio to meet pop star Jason Donovan, but he ended up in the showcase after hearing Melanie Brown, as she went charging across the corridor.
 Stannard recalls:

 More than anything, they just made me laugh.
 I couldn't believe I'd walked into this situation.
 You didn't care if they were in time with the dance steps or whether one was overweight or one wasn't as good as the others.
 It was something more.
 It just made you feel happy.
 Like great pop records.

-Stannard stayed after everyone had left the showcase to talk to the group, he then reported back to his songwriter partner Matt Rowe, that he had found the pop group of their dreams.
+Stannard stayed after everyone had left the showcase to talk to the group.
+He then reported back to his songwriter partner Matt Rowe that he had found the pop group of their dreams.
 In January 1995, Chris Herbert booked the group's first professional songwriting session with the producers at the Strongroom in Curtain Road, East London.
 Rowe remember feeling similarly to Stannard when he first met the group, "I love them.
 Immediately. [...]
 They were like no one I'd met before, really."
-The session was productive as the duo seemed to get along with the group, together they discussed about the songwriting process and what they wanted to do with the record.
+The session was productive as the duo seemed to get along with the group; together they discussed the songwriting process and what they wanted to do with the record.
 In her autobiography, Brown recalled that the duo instinctively understood their point of view and knew how to incorporate "the spirit of five loud girls into great pop music".

 Writing and inspiration

 "2 Become 1" was co-written by the Spice Girls along with partners Richard Stannard and Matthew Rowe.
 Stannard and Rowe also co-produced the track.
 After writing more uptempo dance-based songs, such as "Wannabe", the group and the two producers decided to write a slow ballad.
-But as the group were writing the song, they realised that it was a bit too slushy, so it was decided to address the importance of contraception with the lyrics: "Be a little bit wiser baby.
+But as the group were writing the song, they realised that it was a bit too slushy, so it was decided to address the importance of contraception with the lyrics: "Be a little bit wiser, baby.
 Put it on, put it on".

 The song was inspired by the "special relationship" that was developing between Geri Halliwell and Rowe.
-Brown hinted at this development in her autobiography commenting: "When he [Rowe] and Geri started making eyes at each other I knew what was going on, even though they denied it.
+Brown hinted at this development in her autobiography, commenting: "When [Rowe] and Geri started making eyes at each other I knew what was going on, even though they denied it.
 I knew them both too well for it to be a secret for me."
 Stannard commented about the fondness between Halliwell and Rowe: "I don't want to get into the side of things.
 They were very close.
 They clicked.
 And I think the lyrics in '2 Become 1' came from that, especially the first verse, which they wrote together."